RyanMcCall/interview-prep/database_design.md

 * user_id

-#### An ad can be in one or more categories (for example, "help wanted", "giveaway", or "furniture")
+#### An ad can be in one or more categories (for example, "help wanted", "giveaway", or "furniture"):

+For this we will need to create two tables since this causes a many to many relationship:

+* categories
+    * ad_id
+    * cat_id
+* ad_category
+    * id
+    * category

+This will allow us to efficiently story all categories that an add belongs to.

 ### Creation